nicolasmacfarlane/290_TwoPlayer/README.md

 Unity 6

 Added UI point scoring, set win value to 5 and displayed win text when win value is met.

+Unity 7

+Added a few boxes that players can push around in order to jump to higher platforms.
+Already added a coin system previously, hooked it up to the inventory system.
+Created the managers and inventory system.